 Relative Sea Level Trends

-Note, the table should be used with some care as anomalous trends are often the result of
+The map should be used with some care as anomalous trends have many causes:

 A more complete account can be found in geophysical signals.
 If a particular site is of interest, please obtain a complete time series plot along with the brief documentation and data files from the obtaining data page.